 These are associated with low and high resistance states, respectively, consistent with P and AP magnetic configurations.
-The nanosecond dwell times are also confirmed in Fig.~\ref{fig_1}(d) by the autocorrelation function calculated over the entire recorded signal, which decays exponentially with a time constant of 5~ns.
-Additionally, we extract the individual dwell times from a digitized replica (red) of the analog voltage signal (blue) illustrated in Fig.~\ref{fig_1}(b).
-The resulting distributions are displayed in Figs.~\ref{fig_1}(e, f) as bin diagrams, and correspond to exponential distributions.
-The associated mean dwell times were found to be $\tau_\mathrm{AP}=8$~ns, and $\tau_\mathrm{P}=9$~ns, further supporting our claim of nanosecond stochastic operations in the studied SMTJ.
+The nanosecond scale of the observed mean dwell times is further confirmed in Fig.~\ref{fig_1}(d) by the autocorrelation functions calculated over the entire recorded signal, which exhibit pseudo-exponential decay with time constants of 3.6~ns.

-To demonstrate the tunability of the dwell times observed above, we apply a perpendicular magnetic field to modify the energy barrier $\Delta E_\mathrm{P(AP)}$ separating the initial P(AP) state from the barrier top, as sketched in Fig.~\ref{fig_2}(a).
-For this purpose, we investigate a separate, nominally identical 50~nm diameter SMTJ.
-By varying the DC magnetic field from 0 to 150~mT, and the DC voltage across the SMTJ from approximately -400 to 360~mV, we uncover distinguishable RTN fluctuations, which we record systematically.